 Whichever method you use, it's important to realize that either one gives you only a partial picture of the financial status of your business.

-Advantages and disadvantages of the accrual method.
 While the accrual method shows the ebb and flow of business income and debts more accurately, it may leave you in the dark as to what cash reserves are available, which could result in a serious cash flow problem.
 For instance, your income ledger may show thousands of dollars in sales, while in reality your bank account is empty because your customers haven't paid you yet.

-Advantages and disadvantages of the cash method.
 And though the cash method provides a more accurate picture of how much actual cash your business has, it may offer a misleading picture of longer-term profitability.
 Under the cash method, for instance, your books may show one month to be spectacularly profitable, when actually sales have been slow and, by coincidence, a lot of credit customers paid their bills in that month.